-Whether it is a day trip or an overnight, here are three road trip tips ( say that three times fast) and essentials to ensure a great ride.
+Whether it's a day trip or an overnight, here are three road trip tips ( say that three times fast) and essentials to ensure a great ride.

 Some dogs find the car incredibly stressful and anxiety provoking.